 Bytes to String Conversion

-It's always told that the data is all stored in binary - 0 and 1's.
-But what's not clear is how this binary data is finally decoded and displayed as strings or any human understandable data.
+We always hear that data is stored in binary, zeros and ones.
+Still, it isn't clear how this binary is decoded and shown as strings or other readable data.

 Encoding and Decoding

-When the source system generates a message for the destination system, the application on the producer side already encodes the string to byte data.
+When the source system builds a message for the destination, the producer app encodes the string to byte data.

-Unicode is the universal standard that defines a hexadecimal code point for all each character across all possible languages.
+Unicode is the universal standard.
+It gives a hexadecimal code point to each character in all languages.

-UTF-8 is just the Unicode Transformation Format which encodes these Unicode code points to a variable byte representation.
+UTF-8 is the Unicode Transformation Format.
+It encodes these code points into a variable-sized byte form.
+See character set page for more details.

 Byte Data Representation